onap/dcaegen2/docs/sections/components/component-type-docker.rst

 component must provide an initialization script that retrieves the application configuration and reference that script in its Dockerfile.
-Other calls can be made to CONFIG BINDING SERVICE to retrieve DMaaP, or Pollicy Reconfiguration (not yet supported).
+Other calls can be made to CONFIG BINDING SERVICE to retrieve DMaaP, or Policy Reconfiguration (not yet supported).

 You can see more details on the generated application configuration :any:`here <dcae-cli-view-the-platform>`